Cloud computing refers to the practice of using remote servers hosted on the internet to store,

 secure, compliant environments.

-Cloud-based platforms also facilitate faster innovation in financial services, enabling the
+Cloud-based platforms also facilitate faster innovation in financial services and investment advisor services, enabling the

 development of customer-facing applications, like mobile banking and online payment systems,